Tunable helical crystals: Introduction

 \section{Introduction}

 One of the hot topics actively discussed in the last decade is the electrical and optical properties of topological insulators, i.e. materials that are insulating in the bulk and have conducting states at the boundary~\cite{Bernevig2013,Hasan2010,Qi2011}.
-In particular, in two dimensional topological insulators, nontrivial bulk band topology results in appearance of helical one dimensional states that carry a current along the sample edges without dissipation.
-The electron propagation in such one-dimensional channels is characterized by a certain helicity, i.e. electrons with opposite spin propagate in opposite directions.
+In particular, in two-dimensional (2D) topological insulators, nontrivial bulk band topology results in appearance of helical one-dimensional (1D) states that carry a current along the sample edges without dissipation.
+The electron propagation in such 1D channels is characterized by a certain helicity, i.e. electrons with opposite spin propagate in opposite directions.
 As a remarkable consequence, scattering by non-magnetic impurities is forbidden, and precisely because of this property, there is no dissipation in such channels.

-The most well-known implementation of two-dimensional topological insulators is quantum wells in HgTe-based compounds, where topological properties were predicted theoretically \cite{Kane2005,predicted} and confirmed by a series of experiments including measurements of conductance of the edge states \cite{confirmed} and experimental evidence of the non-local transport \cite{Roth2009,Gusev2011,Brune2012,Kononov2015}.
+The most well-known implementation of 2D topological insulators is quantum wells in HgTe-based compounds, where topological properties were predicted theoretically \cite{Kane2005,predicted} and confirmed by a series of experiments including measurements of conductance of the edge states \cite{confirmed} and experimental evidence of the non-local transport \cite{Roth2009,Gusev2011,Brune2012,Kononov2015}.

-One of the new and promising areas of research is the interferometry based on helical one-dimensional channels.
+One of the new and promising areas of research is the interferometry based on helical 1D channels.
 The most interesting possibilities arise in the presence of a magnetic field, which controls interference, due to the Aharonov-Bohm (AB) effect.
-This effect manifests itself in the bulk properties of two-dimensional topological insulators \cite{Peng2010,Lin2017,Bardarson2010,Bardarson2013, KvonAB2015} as well as in the helical edge state (HES) systems and interferometers based on them \cite{Buttiker2012,Dolcini2011,KvonAB2015,Niyazov2018,Niyazov2020,Niyazov2021,Niyazov2021a}.
+This effect manifests itself in the bulk properties of 2D topological insulators \cite{Peng2010,Lin2017,Bardarson2010,Bardarson2013, KvonAB2015} as well as in the helical edge state (HES) systems and interferometers based on them \cite{Buttiker2012,Dolcini2011,KvonAB2015,Niyazov2018,Niyazov2020,Niyazov2021,Niyazov2021a}.